euniceyliu/AC215_MoodSync/README.md

 7.**`src/tests`**
    This folder contains unit tests and integration tests that run with Github Actions workflow to ensure efficient testing of our code with every push.

+8.**`src/deployment`**
+   This folder contains Ansible playbook and relevant files to deploy the application to Kubernetes cluster.

 ## Directory